dgryski/go-perfbook/performance.md

 The performance goals must be specific.
 You will (almost) always be able to make something faster.
 Optimizing is frequently a game of diminishing returns.
 You need to know when to stop.

+Dan Luu's talk also points out the advantage of rough calculations to determine if your target performance figures are reasonable.

+For greenfield development, you shouldn't leave all benchmarking and performance numbers until the end.
+It's easy to say "we'll fix it later", but if performance is really important it will be a design consideration from the start.
+Any significant architectural changes required to fix performance issues will be too risky near the deadline.

 The difference between what your target is and the current performance will also give you an idea of where to start.
 If you need only a 10%-20%